 Indonesian presidential campaign’s SoundCloud foray falls on deaf earsBy Patrick Tibke Apr 29, 2014 1:09PM UTC

 As of March 12, Prabowo’s presidential bid became fully musicalised.
-The Gerindra party opened up an official account on SoundCloud.com, and proceeded to upload no less than seven professionally produced campaign tracks, each invariably dedicated to lavishing bountiful praise on the great leader’s vision for a “greater Indonesia”.
+The Gerindra party opened up an official account on SoundCloud.com, and proceeded to upload no less than seven professionally produced campaign tracks, each invariably dedicated to lavishing bountiful praise on the great leader’s vision for a “greater Indonesia.”

-The predominant themes which characterise Gerindra’s SoundCloud repertoire are much akin to those presented in Prabowo Sang Patriot.
+The predominant themes that characterise Gerindra’s SoundCloud repertoire are much akin to those presented in Prabowo Sang Patriot.
 In the main, the songs portray an image of Indonesia as being in the midst or on the verge of a major politico-moral crisis, and hark back to an unspecified point in history when the country reigned supreme as a proud “Asian tiger” (a lyrical embellishment apparently crafted by Prabowo himself).
 Naturally, the alleged crisis begs the fastidious leadership of an “honest” and “daring” president, under whose authority Indonesia may flourish and rekindle its former glory.
 The pietistic self-image of the Gerindra leader, already meticulously honed in the design of Prabowo Sang Patriot, is therefore voraciously prominent among the lyrics of Gerindra’s campaign soundtrack.

 Take Prabowo Presidenku, for instance, the centrepiece of Gerindra’s musical collection and the track which also plays out the credits in Prabowo Sang Patriot.
 Prabowo Presidenku is an uplifting orchestral number, complimented by a rich and harmonious vocal score.
 The first verse builds tension and tickles the imagination of the patriotically aspiring voter, with whispers of an archipelago-wide, anthropomorphic prophecy: